 The ultimate goal of both these medications is the same — to control ADHD symptoms.
 However, there are some subtle differences in their functioning, doses, uses, cost, and side effects that you should know.
 This article will cover all the crucial points about Ritalin vs. Adderall and clear all your doubts with up-to-date information on these medications.

-The choice of antidepressants is wide: ask our doctors about the most appropriate depression treatment in your particular case.
+The choice of antidepressants is wide: ask our doctor about the most appropriate antidepressants prescribed online in your particular case.

 Ritalin Vs. Adderall: A Brief History

 Amphetamines (the main chemical compound in Adderall) were the first stimulants developed in Germany in 1887.
 Initially, these drugs were used by the military soldiers in Bavaria because they increased energy, confidence, and alertness during combat.
 Later, they were widely used during

 Adderall was introduced in the market in 1996, and in 2001 its extended-release version (Adderall XR) became available to the public.

 Ritalin has an interesting story of origin.
 Methylphenidate (the active chemical compound of Ritalin) was first synthesized in a Swiss lab by a chemist named Leandro Panizzon.
 At that time, its therapeutic properties were not known.
 So, Leandro took the drug and started giving it to his wife, Margarita, whose nickname was Rita.
 It positively affected Rita’s low blood pressure, so he named the drug after his wife, i.e., Ritalin.

 Initial medical use of Ritalin was on depressed and anxious elderly patients.
 Later it was used in hyperactive children to make them calm down.
 Just like Adderall, it also has a long-acting version available in the market, Ritalin LA.